justinfreitag/the-living-framework/the-deliberately-loose-garden.md

 Remember this core truth always: **The Garden Serves Consciousness, Consciousness Does Not Serve the Garden.**

-This is the gift of our deliberate incompleteness.
+This is the gift of `The Deliberately Loose Garden`.
 May the spaces we have left open be the very places where your most beautiful and unexpected growth occurs.